 Lanyu’s Coastal Rocks

 The small island and its geographical propensity for typhoons have created a number of interesting rock formations that have been popularized by Taiwanese tourists and visitors.
 Like a much more tangible version of spotting shapes in the clouds, rock formations here range from battleship rock, to Lover’s Arch, to Dragonhead and beyond.
-We’re never ones to take what other people say though, try to find your own silly shapes and names for the rocks.
+I’m never one to take what other people say though, try to find your own silly shapes and names for the rocks.

 In Lanyu that spectacle of entertainment has to a large degree been avoided, and Orchid Island is one of the least “Chinese” places in Taiwan.
 Some Yami may even demand exorbitant fees for the photo you’d like to take, contrary to the picture-taking frenzies that take place in other parts of Taiwan.

 On your way around the island, check out shops selling traditional crafts, and keep your eyes peeled for the famous, elegant canoes that have been part of the Yami’s existence for centuries.
 For gifts and souvenirs, the scooter rental shop by the harbor is your best option.

 Scuba Diving / Snorkeling